NoseferatuWKF/obsidian/coding/rust/base.md

 let y = &x; // this is a borrow / read-only reference let z = &mut x; // this is a mutable borrow / read and write reference let new_x = x; // now new_x has the value of x and x no longer owns a value

+/*
+this does not apply to string literals as it is stored as binary.
+So anything that is allocated on the heap when not borrowed will be moved.
+*/
+let heap = String::new();
+let change_owner = heap;

+println!("{heap}") // this errors because heap was moved
 ```

 **shadowing**